z3nz/jquery-watcher/README.md

 ### `.watcher() => Object`

 If no argument is passed, it will return the reactive data object.
-If you manipulate the properties on the reactive data, it will automatically re-render your template.
+If you manipulate the properties on the reactive object, it will automatically re-render your template.

 ```html
 <div>Hello {{ text }}</div>